Toledo Harbor Lighthouse Preservation Society

 Once the restoration is complete, two couples will become 'Lighthouse Keepers' that will stay at the lighthouse for some number of days to allow visitors to see the lighthouse from May through October.
 Members will be given preference to become 'Lighthouse Keepers' and then will be open to the public(through an application process).

 A ramp, dock and lift received a grant from the Lake Erie Protection Fund(Marblehead License Plates), Art Iron provided the Platform, and the Toledo Lighthouse Society provided the rest.
 The access project was completed in October 2008.
 On April 9, 2009 all was well, On April 11 the dock and ramp were gone along with parts of the lift.
 The ramp was recovered, the dock never was recovered.
 A new dock and lift were installed by Meinke's in July 2011.
-The dock and parts of the lift will be brought on shore for the winter.
-We hope to installthe ramp in 2013.
+This dock was taken by a major storm.
+Efforts for a new dock etc. are being worked on.

 In 2007 the Toledo Lighthouse Society won the Excellence Preservation Award from the Landmark's Preservation Council.